 Just schmear more over the spot, and you’re good to go.
 I love that.
 Most pizza dough recipes that I’ve tried in the past are not self-healing like this.

 Now, this step is important!
 Sprinkle your crust with a few pinches of kosher or coarse ground salt, and add some seasonings of your choice.
 I highly recommend the Greek Salad Dressing spice mix.
 You can go just around the edges with this, or go over the whole crust to boost the flavor.
+I also add a couple of teaspoons of parmesan cheese so that it can brown up in the pre-baking part.

 Slide the whole piece of paper with the crust on it into the oven and onto the pizza stone.
 (If you don’t have a stone, then just spread the pizza onto a cookie sheet or pizza pan, and slide it in.)